Bootsy Collins: Filmography

 Collins guest starred as himself at the end of "Mid-Season Finale", an episode of The Patrick Star Show, a spin-off of Nickelodeon's SpongeBob SquarePants, in 2022.

 Collins is the voice of Jimi Hendrix in the 2010 documentary, Jimi Hendrix: Voodoo Child, which is based on Hendrix's own words from letters, interviews and other printed materials.

 Tour

 In June 2011, Collins played the 10th Annual Bonnaroo Music and Arts Festival in Manchester, Tennessee.

+Collins hosted Detroit Music Weekend's Funk Festival on August 26, 2023.

+A tribute concert honoring Bootsy Collins was held August 8, 2025, at the Music Hall Center for the Performing Arts in Detroit, featuring performances by Zapp Band, Kern Brantley and D-Town Funk, One Way and Lil Asmar.